TrigGuard

 Technical specification

-TG-01 — deterministic authorization protocol.
-Pre-execution governance: deterministic outcomes, no silent allow, cryptographically verifiable receipts.
+TG-01, deterministic authorization protocol.
+Pre-execution governance: deterministic outcomes, no silent PERMIT (no default-allow), cryptographically verifiable receipts.

 PROTOCOL IDENTIFIER: TG-PRTCL-01